Pig Goat Banana Cricket

-Pig Goat Banana Cricket (also abbreviated as PGBC) is an American animated television series created by Dave Cooper and Johnny Ryan for Nickelodeon.
+Pig Goat Banana Cricket, also abbreviated as PGBC, is an American animated television series created by Dave Cooper and Johnny Ryan for Nickelodeon.
 The show follows the interwoven adventures of the titular quartet.
-It premiered on July 16, 2015, after the 2015 Kids' Choice Sports.
+It premiered on July 16, 2015, as a sneak preview after the 2015 Kids' Choice Sports.
+It officially premiered two days later on July 18, 2015.

 On June 25, 2015, Nickelodeon renewed Pig Goat Banana Cricket for a second season ahead of the series premiere.
-The show's final episodes aired in 2018.

 Plot

 Pig Goat Banana Cricket focuses on the titular quartet, a group of anthropomorphic best friends and roommates: Pig, who is obsessed with pickles, Goat, who has musical dreams, Banana, who loves video games and Cricket, who is talented at mad science.
 The four embark on surreal journeys on their own, which are then interwoven together.
 The show is set in Boopelite City, a gigantic and whirring metropolis where many of the buildings look like archaic clockworks.
 The streets are constantly teeming with characters of intensely varied description, and the sidewalks are crammed with anthropomorphic animals, robots, anthropomorphic foods, anthropomorphic sea creatures, and more.
 The four roommates live in a treehouse, which sits in the middle of the city, surrounded by the forest, the seas and anywhere else the friends could possibly go.